Hoberman Arch

-The Hoberman Arch was the centerpiece of the Olympic Medals Plaza in downtown Salt Lake City during the 2002 Winter Olympics.
-Following the Olympics the arch was moved to the Salt Lake 2002 Olympic Cauldron Park where, along with the Olympic cauldron, it was one of the main highlights and an important part of Salt Lake's Olympic legacy.
-In August 2014, the arch was removed from the park and a new public display location has not yet been found.
+The Hoberman Arch is an architectural element designed by Chuck Hoberman as the centerpiece of the Olympic Medals Plaza in Salt Lake City, during the 2002 Winter Olympics.
+Following the Olympics, the arch was moved to the Salt Lake 2002 Olympic Cauldron Park at the University of Utah where, along with the Olympic cauldron, it was one of the main features and an important part of Salt Lake's Olympic legacy.
+In August 2014, the arch was removed from the park and placed in storage, where 29 pieces were stolen.
+A restored arch was placed on display alongside the exit road of the Salt Lake City International Airport in August 2023.

 Design and history

-The arch was designed by Chuck Hoberman to be used as a mechanical curtain for the Olympic Medal Plaza's stage.
-It is a semi-circular aluminum structure, which opened like the iris of a human eye.
-The arch design was inspired by Utah's natural stone arches, such as Delicate Arch.
-At the time of its construction the arch was the largest unfolding structure in the world.
+The arch is a semi-circular aluminum structure, which opened like the iris of a human eye.
+It was designed to be used as a mechanical curtain for the Olympic Medal Plaza's stage.
+The design was inspired by Utah's natural stone arches, such as Delicate Arch.
+At the time of its construction, the arch was the largest unfolding structure in the world.

 It took Hoberman four months to design the arch (with support from Buro Happold).
 Specialized knuckle assemblies, which allowed the arch to expand and contract, were fabricated by Hudson Machine Works in Brewster, NY.
 These were paired with the arch's structural components and pieced together in its entirety by Scenic Technologies of New Windsor, New York, who spent an additional four months in constructing the arch in their warehouse in New York.
 It was then disassembled and then trucked to Utah, being reassembled in January 2002, and unveiled to the public and media by the Salt Lake Organizing Committee (SLOC), on January 25, 2002.

-When installed at the medal plaza it would open to reveal a large 3D sculpture of the 2002 Olympic logo and a second Olympic cauldron, known as the Hero's Cauldron.
-The stage not only hosted award ceremonies, where the athletes received their medals, but was used as a concert venue during the Olympics; hosting many performing artists including Creed, Brooks & Dunn and the Dave Matthews Band.
+When installed at the medal plaza, it would open to reveal a large 3D sculpture of the 2002 Olympic logo and a second Olympic cauldron, known as the Hero's Cauldron.
+The stage hosted award ceremonies, where the athletes received their medals, and was used as a concert venue during the Olympics, hosting many performing artists including Creed, Brooks & Dunn and the Dave Matthews Band.